rails/rails-html-sanitizer/README.md

-# Rails::Html::Sanitizer
+# Rails Html Sanitizers

-TODO: Write a gem description
+This gem is resposible to sanitize HTML fragments in Rails applications.

 ## Installation